Join PegaSys in revolutionizing blockchain with Open-Source Ethereum.

 Hyperledger Besu is open-source, mainnet compatible, Java based, and Apache 2.0 licensed.
-It can be used to develop applications on mainnet or for enterprises requiring secure, high-performance transaction processing in a private network.
+It can be used to develop applications for enterprises on either mainnet or, if requiring secure, high-performance transaction processing, on a private network.

 Hyperledger Besu supports enterprise features including privacy and permissioning.

 Check our documentation for information on how to use and install Hyperledger Besu

 Check our documentation on how to use and install Hyperledger Besu.

 Hyperledger Besu Overview